TryCatch-ForMatch/trycatch/README.md

 ---

-## 🗄️ Banco de Dados
+## 🗄️ Database

-O projeto utiliza o Prisma para modelar o banco de dados PostgreSQL.

-- Os IDs são do tipo `CUID`, ideais para sistemas distribuídos;
-- Todos os relacionamentos (usuário, projeto, habilidades, stacks, feedbacks) estão devidamente mapeados;
+The project uses Prisma to model the PostgreSQL database.

+- IDs are of type `CUID`, ideal for distributed systems
+- All relationships (user, project, skills, stacks, feedback) are properly mapped
-- As migrations estão versionadas e podem ser aplicadas com `prisma migrate dev` ou `prisma migrate deploy`.
+- Migrations are versioned and can be applied with `prisma migrate dev` or `prisma migrate deploy`

 ---

-## 🧠 Outras informações
+## 🧠 Additional Information

-- O backend utiliza validações com **Zod**;
-- As permissões são controladas por função (`role`) e centralizadas em `lib/check-auth.ts`;
+- The backend uses validation with **Zod**
+- Permissions are controlled by role and centralized in `lib/check-auth.ts`
-- O frontend está estruturado com autenticação via **NextAuth** e integração com a API.
+- The frontend is structured with authentication via **NextAuth** and API integration

 ---

-## Contributors ✨
+## 🤝 Contributors

-Sinta-se à vontade para abrir uma issue ou PR. 💜
+Feel free to open an issue or PR. 💜

-## Contributors ✨

-Confira nosso arquivo [CONTRIBUTORS.md](./CONTRIBUTORS.md) para conhecer todos os colaboradores incríveis que ajudaram a construir este projeto.

-Este projeto segue a especificação do [all-contributors](https://github.com/all-contributors/all-contributors).
-Contribuições de qualquer tipo são bem-vindas!
+Check our [CONTRIBUTORS.md](./CONTRIBUTORS.md) file to meet all the amazing contributors who helped build this project.

+This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+Contributions of any kind are welcome!